Why do you need to pay attention to your nonprofit website design?

-The about us page of your website is where you tell your story.
-This is the page people will navigate to for more information about your organization.
+The ‘About Us’ section of your nonprofit website is where you tell your story, and this is the page people will navigate to for more information about your organization.

-The “About Us” page of your nonprofit website should have:
+The “About Us” page of a nonprofit website should have:

 - Your mission statement